|POLITICAL APPOINTMENTS PROJECT|

 Where appropriate, NAPABA may try to facilitate an individual NAPABA member’s application for a position in the Administration.
 Those interested in this type of assistance should submit their resumes and bios to email@example.com.
 Please identify positions of interest with as much specificity as possible.
 Please note that because of limited resources, NAAPABA may not be able to support all interested members but will try to assist where possible.

-NAPABA will try to answer members’ questions about service in the new Administration and inquiries may be emailed to NAPABA Interim Executive Director Priya Purandare at email@example.com.
+NAPABA will try to answer members’ questions about service in the new Administration and inquiries may be submitted to the Contact Us form, and NAPABA will respond as soon as possible.